canSAS-org/canSAS2012/canSAS2012/docs/source/framework.rst

 .. $Id$

-.. _structure:
+.. _framework overview:

 ==================================================
-Structure of the canSAS2012 data format
+Overview of the canSAS2012 data format
 ==================================================

 .. sidebar:: work in progress...